 Summer means travel.
 And, most likely, that mean spending uncomfortable hours in a car or on a plane, which can set the stage for back, joint and muscle pain.

-- You may want to visit a chiropractor before your trip.
+You may want to visit a chiropractor before your trip.
 An adjustment ahead of time could save you pain along the way.

-- Warm up and stretch before you get into the car or board the airplane.
+Warm up and stretch before you get into the car or board the airplane.

-- Don’t carry your wallet in your back pocket.
+Don’t carry your wallet in your back pocket.
 It will tilt your pelvis and could cause pain.

-- Bring an ice pack or moist hot pack with you in case pain does flare.
+Bring an ice pack or moist hot pack with you in case pain does flare.

-- Cut the time you spend standing in line by purchasing e-tickets, taking advantage of frequent flier perks, checking in by smartphone, and checking your luggage at the curb.
+Cut the time you spend standing in line by purchasing e-tickets, taking advantage of frequent flier perks, checking in by smartphone, and checking your luggage at the curb.

-- Be careful to lift your luggage out of the car and lift it into the overhead bin without twisting your spine.
+Be careful to lift your luggage out of the car and lift it into the overhead bin without twisting your spine.
 Bend from your knees rather than arch your back.
 If you’re taking your luggage aboard the plane with you, be sure to switch it from side to side as you traverse the terminal.
-That goes for your shoulder bag, too.
+That goes for you shoulder bag, too.
 Check bags that weigh more than 5 percent to 10 percent of your body weight.
 Lifting them into overhead lockers can hurt your spine.

 Be conscious of your posture.
 Align your spine against the back of the seat and be sure the headrest supports the middle part of your head.
 Avoid rounding your shoulders and plant both feet firmly on the floor (rest them on your carry-on if you’re too short).

-- Stay hydrated.
+Stay hydrated.
 Very low humidity in the pressured cabin dehydrates the body.
 Choose water over alcohol, coffee or tea, which encourage dehydration.

-- Adjust the seat so you’re as close to the wheel as you can be, and keep your knees a little bit above your hips.
+Adjust the seat so you’re as close to the wheel as you can be, and keep your knees a little bit above your hips.

-- Use a pillow for lumbar support.
+Use a pillow for lumbar support

-- Take a break every couple of hours, and do some active range-of-motion exercises.
+Take a break every couple of hours, and do some active range of motion exercises.

-- Use cruise control so your legs can rest at a right angle in the car.
+Use cruise control so your legs can rest at a right angle in the car.

 If you develop pain or tension in your neck or the back of your head, try this exercise: Sit up straight, look straight ahead, and press the back of your head into the headrest.
 Hold for five seconds, and do 10 reps.

 If pain lingers after you travel, visit your chiropractor for relief.
 Dr. Boyd and her team are experts in Chiropractic BioPhysics (CBP), a method of remodeling and realigning the spine to restore normal nerve flow.
 The team at Symmetry Health Center is among only a handful of Oakland, Alameda and East Bay chiropractors trained in CBP, the most research- and results-oriented corrective chiropractic technique.